httpwg/structured-field-tests/README.md

 * Parameters: a JSON object which maps [_param-name_ (Key), _param-value_ (Bare-Item)] pairs

-For any test that case that has a valid outcome (i.e. `must_fail` is not `true`) the `expected` data structure can be serialized.
-The expected result of this serialization is the `canonical` member if specified, or `raw` otherwise.
+For any test that case that has a valid outcome (i.e. `must_fail` is not `true`) the `expected` data structure can be serialised.
+The expected result of this serialisation is the `canonical` member if specified, or `raw` otherwise.
 The canonical form of a List or Dictionary with no members is an empty array, to represent the field being omitted.

-Any test record without a `raw` element can be used to test serialization of an invalid or non-canonical value.
-The `expected` structure (as defined above) should serialize to the `canonical` form, unless `must_fail` is `true` -- in which case the value cannot be serialized.
+Test cases in the `serialisation-tests` directory can be used to test serialisation of an invalid or non-canonical value.
+The `expected` structure (as defined above) should serialise to the `canonical` form, unless `must_fail` is `true` -- in which case the value cannot be serialised.
+These cases do not have a `raw` element.

 ### __type Objects